 On April 22nd last year, the Paris Agreement was signed off by 175 nations to mark global action against climate change.

 The first ever comprehensive climate agreement, the Paris Agreement has attracted much praise from politicians and environmental figures from around the world.

 The United Kingdom is a part of the Paris Agreement and it seems the UK’s main climate policy will be to improve home energy efficiency.

 Home energy efficiency is the act of reducing the wasted energy used in houses.
-This could involve a building survey on a property in order to thoroughly examine its energy outgoings, and see where it’s being wasted.
+This could involve a building survey on a property to thoroughly examine its energy outgoings, and see where it’s being wasted.

-A recent poll of 1000 British adults found that households could be wasting hundreds of pounds a year in energy bills: a waste of not only money, but also energy.
+A recent poll of 1000 British adults found that households could be wasting hundreds of pounds a year in energy bills: a waste of not only money but also energy.

 For instance, the research found that just 14% of respondents could correctly identify the optimal temperature for a home.
 Moreover, it is estimated that UK adults underestimate the cost of leaving appliances, such as the TV, on standby mode.